Bristol South

-Bristol South is a constituency represented in the House of Commons of the UK Parliament since 2015 by Karin Smyth of the Labour Party, with the seat being Labour-held since 1935.
+Bristol South is a constituency represented in the House of Commons of the UK Parliament since 2015 by Karin Smyth of the Labour Party.
+The constituency has been held by Labour since 1935.

 Constituency profile

-Bristol South is a traditional white working class seat.
-Residents' wealth is around average for the UK.
+The Bristol South constituency is located in the city of Bristol in South West England.
+It covers the areas to the south of the city centre, including the inner-city districts of Southville and Bedminster and the suburban neighbourhoods of Bishopsworth, Hartcliffe, Knowle West and Hengrove.
+Bristol is a major port city and has a long history of trade, including the slave trade.
+The areas of Bishopsworth, Hartcliffe and Knowle West contain a large proportion of social housing and are amongst the 10% most deprived parts of the country, while the areas closer to the city centre are wealthier.

+Compared to national averages, residents of Bristol South are young, irreligious and have average levels of wealth, education and professional employment.
+White people make up 90% of the population.
+At the city council, areas close to the city centre are represented by Green Party councillors like much of the rest of Bristol.
+Suburban areas of the constituency elected a mixture of Labour Party, Conservative and Liberal Democrat councillors.
+Voters in Bristol South were estimated to have been marginally in favour of remaining in the European Union in the 2016 referendum, with the option receiving 51% of the vote compared to 48% nationally.

 Boundaries

 The constituency covers the south-west of Bristol, bounded by the Avon New Cut to the north, the A37 Wells Road to the east, and the city boundaries to the south and west.

 1885–1918: The Borough of Bristol wards of Bedminster East, Bedminster West, Bristol, and Redcliffe, and part of the civil parish of Bedminster.

 1918–1950: The County Borough of Bristol wards of Bedminster East, Bedminster West, and Southville, and part of Somerset ward.

 1950–1955: The County Borough of Bristol wards of Bedminster, Somerset, Southville, and Windmill Hill.

 1955–1983: The County Borough of Bristol wards of Bedminster, Bishopsworth, Hengrove, Somerset, and Southville.

 1983–1997: The City of Bristol wards of Bedminster, Bishopsworth, Filwood, Hartcliffe, Knowle, Southville, Whitchurch Park, and Windmill Hill.

 1997–2024: The City of Bristol wards of Bedminster, Bishopsworth, Filwood, Hartcliffe, Hengrove, Knowle, Southville, Whitchurch Park, and Windmill Hill.